DeliciousLines/bytes-editor/README.md

 ### Features
 - Blazing fast
-- Lightweight and portable (download a zip file that is less than 1MB!)
+- Lightweight and portable (1MB download)
 - Built-in terminal
 - Everything is customised using a single language
 - Work directly with tokens, say good-bye to regex soup